 Rules for blocking your opponent

 Like the classic Ludo game, a block forms if you land more than 1 of your tokens in the same space.
-However, while playing Ludo online, a player can pass the block and land on the space where the block is created.
+However, while playing Ludo online, a player can pass the block and land on the block space.